adri-standard/adri/docs/VISION.md

 4. **Compliance Framework**: A recognized approach for demonstrating due diligence in agent systems
 5. **Template Ecosystem**: A rich library of industry-specific and use-case-specific templates maintained by the community
 6. **Automated Compliance**: Organizations can automatically verify data against established template standards
+7. **Rapid AI Productization**: Enable AI engineers to quickly transform prototypes into production-ready solutions using ADRI contracts as the integration standard
+8. **Business Integration Hub**: ADRI becomes the standard interface for integrating AI solutions into enterprise systems, reducing time-to-market and integration complexity

 By establishing this common foundation, we can collectively improve the reliability, safety, and effectiveness of AI agent systems across industries.